cmu-sei/DRAT/README.md

-#IaC LENS Project README
+#DRAT - Design Recovery Automation Technology

+See [this white paper](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=539327) for information about the project.

-# alembic migrations
+# Getting Started - alembic migrations
 ## Initial configuration

 There is a shell script in the base of the repo called `dbutil.sh`.
 It will handle the db migrations inside of a Docker container.